webplatform/docs/dom/PointerEvent/pressure/index.md

 |Property_applies_to=dom/PointerEvent
 |Read_only=Yes
 |Example_object_name=event
+|Return_value_name=pressure
+|Javascript_data_type=double
+|Return_value_description=Pressure of the pointer contact in range of 0 to 1.
+|Example_value_name=pressure
 }}
 {{Examples_Section
 |Not_required=No
-|Examples=
+|Examples={{Single Example
+|Language=JavaScript
+|Description=The following is an example of a pointermove event handler that outputs the value of the event.pressure property to a text field in a form (frmOutput);
+|Code=function getPressure(evt){
+var theform=document.forms.frmOutput;
+theform.txtPressure.value=evt.pressure;
+}
 }}
+}}
 {{Notes_Section
+|Usage=
+Could be used for example to control the hue or opacity of a color of a line or shape as it is drawn on screen using a pointer, other than a mouse.

-|Usage=For hardware that does not support pressure, including but not limited to mouse, the value must be 1 when in the active buttons state and 0 otherwise.
+For hardware that does not support pressure, including but not limited to mouse, the value must be 1 when in the active buttons state and 0 otherwise.
+|Notes=Starting with Internet Explorer 11, this property returns a value of 0.5 for active contact (such as mouse button push) and 0 otherwise on hardware that does not support pressure.
 }}
 {{Related_Specifications_Section
 |Specifications=